Twenty-five Mile Creek Watershed

 About the Watershed

 Twenty-five Mile Creek is a tributary of the Wateree River, and its watershed includes lands in northeastern Richland, western Kershaw, and southern Fairfield Counties.
-Much of this area is rural, but the watershed does include some urban and suburban areas in and near Blythewood, Elgin and Lugoff.
+Much of this area is rural, but the watershed includes urban and suburban areas in and near Blythewood, Elgin and Lugoff.
 This large watershed encompasses several smaller watersheds including Rice Creek, Bear Creek, Bridge Creek and Beaverdam Creek.

-Twenty-five Mile Creek flows into the Wateree River about 8 miles south of Lake Wateree, near where Hwy 1 crosses the Wateree River.
+Twenty-five Mile Creek flows into the Wateree River about 8 miles south of Lake Wateree, near the Highway 1 bridge over the Wateree River.
 The Wateree River joins the Congaree River at Lake Marion.
 From there, the Santee River carries the water to the Atlantic Ocean.

 Do you live in the Twenty-five Mile Creek Watershed?
 Check the map!